Safety is embedded in our core values and fundamental in delivering our organizational purpose.

 lost-time incident frequency (employees and contractors)

-audits, inspections and Life Saving Rule verifications
+increase in audits, inspections and Life Saving Rule verifications

 Maintaining the integrity of our facilities, pipelines and associated infrastructure is critical in preserving the safety of our operations, communities and the environment.
 Prevention is the first line of defence.

 Our facilities and assets are designed, maintained and operated with a primary focus on process safety and asset integrity to realize safe and reliable operational performance.